Benoniy/eng84_OOP_exercises/README.md

     fizz_buzz.gen_100()
 ````
 ## 02 - Scrabble word calculator:
-1. To satisfy the requirements provided for this program I created a class ScrabbleCalc,
+1. To satisfy the requirements provided for this program I created a class ScrabbleCalc in
-I decided to use a dictionary to store the values of each letter and progress from there.
+   [***scrabble_word_calculator.py***](https://github.com/Benoniy/eng84_OOP_exercises/blob/main/scrabble_word_calculator.py), I decided to use a dictionary to store the values of each letter
+   and progress from there.
 ```python
 class ScrabbleCalc: